apotapov/gdx-artemis/README.md

 This is a [fork](https://code.google.com/p/artemis-framework/) of [Artemis Entity System Framework](http://gamadu.com/artemis/).
 The major difference is that the code base has been refactored to use libgdx containers and pooling.
-The hope is to eventually add it to libgdx extensions.

 # What's changed

- - The packages have been renamed to follow the libgdx standard.
+ - Some files have been reshuffled in the packages for better organization.
  - Most private fields and methods have been changed to protected to allow for easier extension.
  - Component is now an interface.
  - ComponentType has been removed.
 The indexing done in the ComponentManager.